angular/angular/TOOLS_DART.md

 metrics, you need to find out why.
 This tool helps by measuring the average speed of _change detection_, a phase in Angular's lifecycle that detects changes in values that are bound to the UI.
-Janky UI updates can result from slowness either in computing the changes or in applying those changes to the UI.
+Janky UI updates can result from slowness either in _computing_ the changes or in _applying_ those changes to the UI.

-For your app to be performant, the process of computing changes must be very fast—preferably **under 3 milliseconds**.
-Fast change computing leaves room for the application logic, UI updates, and browser rendering pipeline to fit within a 16 ms frame (assuming a target frame rate of 60 FPS).
+For your app to be performant, the process of _computing_ changes must be very fast—preferably **under 3 milliseconds**.
+Fast change computation leaves room for the application logic, UI updates, and browser rendering pipeline to fit within a 16 ms frame (assuming a target frame rate of 60 FPS).